niteshbagde/gem-app/README.md

-# For AWS ELASTIC BEANSTALK DEPLOYMENT
+# For Azure DEPLOYMENT
-> The configuration is for AWS deployment through Github code pipeline
+> The configuration is for Azure deployment through Github actions CICD flow

 ## END to END ML Project ##